 How do I apply?

 Most NIH award programs now require you to apply online.
-Applicants should consult the appropriate Funding Opportunity Announcement for guidance on how to apply.
+Applicants should consult the appropriate funding opportunities for guidance on how to apply.

-How can I find out if the NIDCD is interested in my area of research?
+How can I find out if NIDCD is interested in my area of research?

 Potential applicants are strongly encouraged to discuss their research interests with the appropriate NIDCD scientific program officer.
 You might also find it helpful to consult the Research and Funding for Research sections of the NIDCD website.
 In addition, the NIDCD Strategic Plan describes focused areas of NIDCD research interest and opportunity.

 What are the critical things I need to keep in mind as I prepare to submit my fellowship application?

 - Comply with all application instructions, such as page limits and formatting.